-Lead used in service lines and interior plumbing is a health concern.
+Lead used in water service lines and interior plumbing is also a health concern.
 MPU takes measures to prevent leaching from lead plumbing materials into your water.
-Older homes may be more at risk than others.
-MPU recommends you have your service line and interior plumbing inspected by a licensed plumber or home inspector for lead pipes, lead solder, or lead fixtures.
+MPU recommends you have your water\service line and interior plumbing inspected by a licensed plumber or home inspector for lead pipes, lead solder, or lead fixtures.